 Submissions to Mascara Literary Review are by e-mail.
 Our editors work on a voluntary basis.
 We only consider previously unpublished work, ie first serial rights, electronic and print.
 Simultaneous submissions are acceptable as long as we are notified immediately if your work is accepted elsewhere.

-Creative submissions are closed until further notice.
+Creative submissions are open for our Class Fetish issue.
 If you would like to write a review please consider our list of books and contact the editor.

 Send 3-5 poems and a short bio in a single Microsoft Word doc as an attachment, labelled with your name to firstname.lastname@example.org